The Board of Trustees of the Eynsham Partnership Academy are the legal governors and trustees of the Trust and the directors of the company.

 Mike is the Chair of the Directing Board.
 He is a secondary school appointed director and has served as chair of the directing board during its inception year.
 He has been a governor of Bartholomew School for nine years.
 Mike has worked within the NHS for more than thirty years.
 He is a mental health nurse and has held a number of senior professional leadership and quality and risk management roles.
 Mike is currently acting Deputy Director of Nursing for Oxford Health NHS Foundation Trust.

 Frances has a rich and varied background in education.
 She has worked in several Local Authorities as a primary teacher and was a secondary English teacher and Initial Teacher Trainer in Botswana for three years before entering school leadership back in the UK.
 She is an experienced Primary Headteacher having led two schools through successful inspections and since January 2014 has worked as a schools adviser for the Diocese of Oxford.
-She is a Diocesan nominated Director for the Eynsham Partnership Academy and also the link adviser for the church schools in the Academy Trust.
+She is a Diocesan nominated Trustee for the Eynsham Partnership Academy and also the link adviser for the church schools in the Academy Trust.

 James has worked in education for nearly twenty five years.
 He initially worked as a Medical Education specialist within a large teaching hospital and medical school, this included managing Welsh Assembly projects to develop postgraduate medical education across Wales.
 He retrained as a primary teacher and has worked in a number of roles across all primary age ranges – including senior leadership within two primary schools.
 James worked in an advisory role for a local authority before joining Oxford Brookes University as a teacher trainer and educational researcher specialising in learning technologies.
 Since 2014 he has combined work at Oxford Brookes with being School Improvement Officer within the EPA.
 James has also been Chair of Governors of one of the EPA schools.
-He was appointed as a skills director on the EPA board.
+He was appointed as a skills Trustee on the EPA board.

 Anne has extensive experience as a primary school governor, acting as Vice Chair and Standards Committee chair for a number of years.
 Anne used to be a Primary Teacher and now works for West Oxfordshire District Council.
 She is a trustee of ADHD Oxfordshire.
-Anne is a Diocesan appointed director on the EPA board.
+Anne is a Diocesan appointed trustee on the EPA board.

 Dr Hilary Emery (CBE)